vladkorotnev/traktor-obs-relay/readme.md

 ### `auto-vj.html`

 Plays video files stored by the same name as the played audio files automatically.
 Not guaranteed to be 100% in sync for obvious reasons.
 Supports `webm` and `mp4` with opacity.

+### `auto-vj-uri.html`

+Plays video files by the same name as the played audio files automatically pointed to a specific URI without needing to download the whole file so it loads really fast, useful when the relay is hosted into another computer and files need to be accessed locally or from any other host.
+Web server must support ranges by default, nginx is recommended.
+Supports `webm` and `mp4` with opacity.
+To configure the URI edit `/assets/auto-vj-uri.html` and set the `LOCAL_URI` constant.

 ### `logger.html`